npm/npm/doc/files/package.json.md

 Specify either a single file or an array of filenames to put in place for the `man` program to find.

-If only a single file is provided, then it's installed such that it is the result from `man <pkgname>`, regardless of its actual filename.
+If only a single file is provided, then it’s installed such that it is the result from `man <pkgname>`, regardless of its actual filename.
 For example:

     { "name" : "foo"